-At the left side of the zone, the appraisal perspective holds that emotion arises in the context of a person-situation transaction that compels attention, has a particular meaning to an individual, and gives rise to a coordinated yet malleable multi-system response to the ongoing person-situation transaction (e.g., Ellsworth & Scherer, 2003; Lazarus, 1991).
-Appraisal models in the left most part of the yellow zone see emotion regulatory acts as having their primary impact at different points in the emotion generative process depicted in Figure 3A (Gross, 2001).
-In Figure 3B, we have redrawn this situation-attention-appraisal-response sequence described above in order to highlight five points at which individuals can regulate their emotions (for a review, see Gross and Thompson, 2007).
+At the left side of the zone, the appraisal perspective holds that emotion arises in the context of a person-situation transaction that compels attention, has a particular meaning to an individual, and gives rise to a coordinated yet malleable multisystem response to the ongoing person-situation transaction (e.g., Ellsworth & Scherer, 2003; Lazarus, 1991).
+Appraisal models in the left-most part of the yellow zone see emotion regulatory acts as having their primary impact at different points in the emotion generative process depicted in Figure 3A (Gross, 2001).
+In Figure 3B, we have redrawn this situation-attention-appraisal-response sequence described above in order to highlight five points at which individuals can regulate their emotions (for a review, see Gross & Thompson, 2007).

-Situation selection refers to the actions we take that make it more likely we'll be in a situation we expect will give rise to the emotions we'd like to have (or less likely that we'll be in a situation that will give rise to emotions we'd prefer not to have).
+Situation selection refers to the actions we take that make it more likely we will be in a situation we expect to give rise to the emotions we would like to have (or less likely that we will be in a situation that will give rise to emotions we would prefer not to have).
 Situation modification refers to efforts to directly change a situation so as to modify its emotional impact.
-Attentional deployment refers to influencing emotional responding by re-directing attention within a given situation.
+Attentional deployment refers to influencing emotional responding by redirecting attention within a given situation.
 Cognitive change refers to changing one or more of one's appraisals in a way that alters the situation's emotional significance, by changing how one thinks either about the situation itself or about one's capacity to manage the demands it poses.
 Finally, response modulation refers to influencing experiential, behavioral, or physiological responses after response tendencies have already been initiated.
 For example, one may hide from another person the emotion one is feeling by inhibiting emotional behaviors (verbal and facial) that typically accompany that emotion.

-Appraisal models in the right most part of the yellow zone blur the distinction between emotion generation and emotion regulation even further.
+Appraisal models in the right-most part of the yellow zone blur the distinction between emotion generation and emotion regulation even further.
 In these models, emotions emerge from a multitude of different perceptual and conceptual processes that are used to refine, situate, and represent affect (e.g., Clore & Ortony, 2008).
 Some of these processes are associative and automatic, whereas others are more rule-based and reflective, although they proceed in parallel and one cannot be said to be regulating the other.
 Emotions, as cognitively elaborated states of affective feeling, are tuned (and retuned) to the situational structure, but they are not regulated per se.
-In conceiving of emotions as affect that is interpreted within a cognitive-perceptual frame, these models are theoretically continuous with psychological construction models of emotion.
+In conceiving of